jayparekh30/DS-2/README.md

 - ***JSON format data will be display in arbitary or unordered manner, this could be because JSON objects are inherently unordered collections of key-value pairs.
 Unlike lists or arrays, the order of key-value pairs in a JSON object is not guaranteed to be preserved across systems or processes.***

-- ***In testing you will see bind exception, all test cases are passed successfully but the server is already running and it tries to connect server again and again.***
+- ***In AggregationServer testing you will see bind exception, all test cases are passed successfully but the server is already running and it tries to connect server again and again.***

+-***In ContentServer testing you will also see connection exception, all test cases are passed successfully but the port is already in use so that it shows connection exception.***

 ## How to run